soyuka/rxrest/README.md

 #### `request(method: string, body?: BodyParam): Stream<RxRestItem|RxRestCollection>`

-This is useful when you need to do a custom request, not that we're adding query parameters and headers
+This is useful when you need to do a custom request, note that we're adding query parameters and headers

 ```javascript
 rxrest.all('cars/1/audi')